octo-technology/OpenTezos/docs/defi/dexs.md

 It is represented by $R_x * R_y = k$ for two assets, or more generally in tri-assets (or more) pools by:

 $\prod_{i=1}^n R_i = k$

+Note that the first depositor into a pool sets the initial value of $k$. this value then stays contants for each user swaps, until another LP adds more liquidity or remove some from the pool, changing $k$ in the process.

 ### Constant Sum Market Makers